Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Quantitative Group Testing

-\paragraph{Performance measures} Theorem \ref{thm:GAMP_vec} allows us to compute the limiting values of performance measures such as the normalized squared correlation between the estimate $\hbeta^k$ and the signal $\beta$.
-We have
+\paragraph{Performance measures} Theorem \ref{thm:GAMP_vec} allows us to compute the limiting values of performance measures such as the squared overlap, defined as:

-In practical applications of QGT, we might want to understand the false positive and false negative rates (FPR and FNR) separately, or weigh one more than the other based on the practical needs.
+In practical applications of QGT, we may want to understand the false positive and false negative rates (FPR and FNR) separately, or weigh one more than the other based on the practical needs.
 We proceed to investigate the FPR and FNR of AMP estimates for QGT.
-To get a final estimate in the signal domain $\{0,1\}^p$, we can choose the denoiser $f_k$ in the final iteration $k=K$ to output a hard decision (whereas the $f_k$ in earlier iterations $1,\dots,K-1$ will have no such restriction).
+To get a final $K$th estimate in the signal domain $\{0,1\}^p$, we use thresholding to output a hard decision.
 Theorem \ref{thm:GAMP_vec} guarantees that the empirical distribution of $\beta^K$ converges to the law of $\mu_\beta^K\bar{\beta}+G_\beta^K$.
-Therefore, for some chosen threshold $\zeta >0$, we define
+We define the hard decision to be

-where the indicator function is applied component-wise to $\beta^K$.
-That is, the large entries of the input $\beta^K$ are declared to be one (i.e., defective) and small entries of $\beta^K$ to be zero (i.e., non-defective).
+where $1_p$ is the all-ones vector of length $p$, and the indicator function is applied component-wise to $\hbeta^K$.
+The function \eqref{eq:threshold_def} sets the entries of $\hbeta^K$ larger than the threshold $\zeta$ to one (i.e., defective) and the others to zero (i.e., non-defective).
 Based on the above function, let us denote the estimated defective set by

-The FPR and the FNR are defined as follows:
+The FPR and the FNR are then defined as follows:

-\begin{corollary} Under the same assumptions as Theorem \ref{thm:GAMP_vec}, applying the thresholding function in \eqref{eq:f_K_def} in the final iteration $K > 1$, we have
+\begin{corollary} Under the same assumptions as Theorem \ref{thm:GAMP_vec}, applying the thresholding function in \eqref{eq:threshold_def} in the final iteration $K > 1$, we have